 Australia is a signatory to bilateral treaties with New Zealand, Canada, the United Kingdom and the United States.
 The details of arrangements vary from country to country, but there are practical effects of these treaties.
 Arrangements with New Zealand are very similar to arrangements within Australia.
 The assessment is made in the country where the payee lives.

-Where the payee lives in Australia and the payer lives in a reciprocating jurisdiction, an application for collection is made through the DHS – Child Support in Australia, who issues an assessment and asks the reciprocating jurisdiction to collect the child support.
+Where the payee lives in Australia and the payer lives in a reciprocating jurisdiction, an application for collection is made through Services Australia – Child Support in Australia, who issues an assessment and asks the reciprocating jurisdiction to collect the child support.

-Where the payee lives in a reciprocating jurisdiction and the payer lives in Australia, the DHS – Child Support collects the amount assessed in the reciprocating jurisdiction.
+Where the payee lives in a reciprocating jurisdiction and the payer lives in Australia, Services Australia – Child Support collects the amount assessed in the reciprocating jurisdiction.

-Information about Australia’s arrangements for international collection and assessment of child maintenance and support is found on the Department of Human Services website.
+Information about Australia’s arrangements for international collection and assessment of child maintenance and support is found on the Services Australia website.